hgavert/ftest/README.md

-# ftest
+Just a Hello World test server based on Finatra
-Just s test of a http server
+(Well, trying to get the dependencies... you know...)